Should You Take Your Kids To A Pride Parade?

 Pride Parades and the Pride festivals that follow are noisy and crowded.
-They’re filled with sights that may be new to kids, like public nudity and kink.
+They’re filled with sights that are likely new to kids — and questionably appropriate — like public nudity and kink.
 Not to mention that Pride parades aren’t the most sober of places.
 So is it appropriate to take your young kids to Pride?

 Considering the benefits for all families — including seeing other LGBTQ+ families like yours, or showing up as an ally if your family members are straight and cisgender — the answer is absolutely.
 Not to mention that these educational aspects of Pride are paired with joy and celebration.
 But it is necessary to talk to kids about new things they may see at Pride before diving it.